Naixu-Guo/.github.io/_pages/about.md

 Research interests
 ======
 The fundamental research problem for me is the *nature-intelligence interaction*, including
-* How far can intelligence learn about nature?
+* How much can intelligence learn about nature?
 * How well can intelligence play with nature, maybe crazy enough to program the universe?
 * Can we quantify what is intelligence and enhance it?